-

 Coordinates

-Coordinates refers to the coordinates of the center of the building provided as latitude and longitude.
+Coordinates refers to the coordinates of the center of the building provided as latitude and longitude using the EPSG:4326 reference system.

 -